• Issue

 When I left the Royal College, I was still making conventional paintings.
 I was engaging with landscapes—not necessarily natural landscapes but theatrical mise-en-scènes.
 I painted theatrical spaces with people wearing costumes or colorful clothing.
 Then I began to think about that in three-dimensional space because, to be quite frank, I wasn’t a very good painter, and because I had all these ideas but felt weighed down by the discourse and history of painting.
 That frustration motivated me to try something completely different.
 I started considering the parallels between identity posturing and what that type of performance means, and how important fashion was to me when I was growing up.
 I’ve always been fascinated by how clothing feels and moves on the body, and how we project ourselves through what we wear.

-91 Chyzanthemumz 4 Imsook, 2018, hand-sewn and machine-stitched assorted fabrics, faux fur, and synthetic hair on bamboo, 165 × 169 cm.
+91 Chyzanthemumz 4 Imsook, 2018, hand-sewn and machine-stitched assorted fabrics, mother of pearl buttons, faux fur and synthetic hair, bamboo, 165 × 169 cm.
 Photo by Union Pacific Gallery, London.
-Courtesy the artist.

 Your early garment designs feature patchwork elements and were informed by hip-hop and the clothing of Korean shamans.
 How did you arrive at these influences?